bayramovza/tripcoin/doc/translation_process.md

 ### Helping to translate (using Transifex)
 Transifex is setup to monitor the Github repo for updates, and when code containing new translations is found, Transifex will process any changes.
 It may take several hours after a pull-request has been merged, to appear in the Transifex web interface.

-Multiple language support is critical in assisting Bitcoin’s global adoption, and growth.
-One of Bitcoin’s greatest strengths is cross-boarder money transfers, any help making that easier is greatly appreciated.
+Multiple language support is critical in assisting Tripcoin’s global adoption, and growth.
+One of Tripcoin’s greatest strengths is cross-boarder money transfers, any help making that easier is greatly appreciated.

 See the [Transifex Tripcoin project](https://www.transifex.com/projects/p/tripcoin/) to assist in translations.
 You should also join the translation mailing list for announcements - see details below.